happypeter/edocs/invest-mindset.md

   - I don't invest in established bussiness, only startups
       - of course, there are startups inside a established bussiness, like Tencent.
     - I don't invest small startups, only invest biggest startups
+      - I only invest big trends, global concensus (say, AI/automation/cleanEnergy, EV, bitLeadAtom,solar power, factoryAsProduct, MachineBuildMachine, automated-e-commerce...), paradigm changes,  not small imporvements(say Clubhouse).
       - I may consider becoming an LP in a top tier VC firm as a indirect way to support new ideas.
         - I don't have direct connection with those founders, so I can not do research
         - I invest in only high-risk stocks, I do my research to have the risk in control
+  - look for exponential growth
+    - If you invest in a innovative tech company, that's a natural attribute

 - the nature of investment: carry risk for wealth creators
   - in one senetence: carry risks for other people
+  - know the mission and deeply believe in it
+    - For example, I don't really want to invest in Meituan or Tencent now, because I don't really know why they need my money.
+Of course, Meituan is still doing great things, but I don't see they need my money to do it.
+So I belive I prefer some company that is doing sth really difficult, and my money and support does help them to achieve that specific mission.
+Yes, I don't invest in companies, I invest in missions.
   - everything should be in a balance in long term
     - investors should be awarded because they also make real contribution to society
     - Tesla is creating wealth, so people work for tesla should be rewarded, that is but obvious.
 But problem is Tesla is carrying too much burden, hard work is one part of the burden, the other part is the finicial risks due to their speed of innovation.
 As a investor, I hold stocks long term, that means I carry my share of finicial risk for Tesla.
 So I should be rewarded, when things are done successfully.